FinalKirb/finalkirb.github.io/docs/content/_wip/win11tutorial.md

 - Select your Country/Region and proceed with "Yes"
 - Select your Keyboard layout and proceed with "Yes"
 	- Add a second keyboard layout if you wish, in my case I'll "Skip" since I don't need it
-- When Windows prompts you to connect to a network, click on "I don't have internet" and "Continue with limited setup", this will let us create a local account instead of being forced to tie our machine to a microsoft account.
+- When Windows prompts you to connect to a network, click on "I don't have internet" and "Continue with limited setup", this will let us create a local account instead of being forced to tie our machine to a microsoft account
-	- You can sign in to the Microsoft Store seperately later on if you need to access purchased software, the difference is that you will only be logged in on the Microsoft Store, not the entire OS.
+	- You can sign in to the Microsoft Store seperately later on if you need to access purchased software, the difference is that you will only be logged in on the Microsoft Store, not the entire OS
 - Choose a hostname for your computer and proceed with "Next"
 - Choose a username for your new local account and proceed with "Next"
 	- If you have to select between a "Personal Account" and a "Work or Business account" and log in to an account, make sure you're disconnected from any wired and wireless networks, power off your machine and start again from Phase 3
 - Enter and confirm your password
 - You are now prompted to answer three "Security Questions" that can be used to reset your local accounts' password in case you forget it.
 	- I heavily recommend not answering these 'Security Questions' truthfully, as it's not very hard for a third party to find this information, especially if you've already been victim to online data breaches or use social media.
-Instead, use totally bogus answers and note them down in a password manager or another kind of encrypted vault to keep them safe.
+Instead, use totally bogus answers and note them down in a password manager or another kind of encrypted vault to keep them safe

 ### Phase 3.5: Giving Microsoft the middle finger